 An abridged version of the nominee’s curriculum vitae, including selected publications, films or other achievements.
 A strictly enforced total maximum of ten (10) pages is available for the CV and publications, etc.

-If desired, up to four one-page letters of support for particular aspects of the nominee’s achievements may be included in the nomination package.
+It is strongly recommended that up to four one-page letters of support for particular aspects of the nominee's achievements be included in the nomination package.